 6. Esther Gutierrez (She/Her/Ella) - Senior Policy Analyst, Mayor's Office for People with Disabilities

-7. Iliana Haven (They/Them) - Latinx Artist and Disability Justice Housing Organize, Access Living
+7. Iliana Haven (They/Them) - Latinx Artist and Disability Justice Housing Organizer, Access Living

 8. Jenn Jones (She/Her) - Operations Manager, Disability Lead